 That said, randomized topical CBD trials on osteoarthritis patients have yielded mixed results at best.
 Indeed, in some studies, CBD proved capable of reducing pain and inflammation, while in others, the study participants reported little to no change.

-Nonetheless, there is some optimism after one of the largest meta-analyses on the health effects of cannabidiol and tetrahydrocannabinol (THC) concluded that cannabis could help relieve chronic pain in adults.
+Nonetheless, there is optimism after one of the largest meta-analyses on the health effects of cannabidiol and tetrahydrocannabinol (THC) concluded that cannabis could help relieve chronic pain in adults.

 Research is still ongoing to collect conclusive evidence that CBD can effectively manage arthritic pain in humans.
 At the moment, only a handful of human studies have demonstrated CBD’s effectiveness.